-12.1.1 Generally, ventilation ducts shall not be laid through watertight bulkheads below the bulkhead deck.
+- 12.1.1 Generally, ventilation ducts shall not be laid through watertight bulkheads below the bulkhead deck.
 Where it is not practicable to avoid laying ventilation ducts through watertight bulkheads below the bulkhead deck, means of closure shall be provided at the penetrations ensuring watertightness and strength equal to that of local ship's structures and operated from a position above the bulkhead deck.
-Where ventilation ducts are laid through more than one watertight bulkhead, the means of closure of such openings shall be operated by power and be capable of being closed from the main machinery control room situated above the bulkhead deck.

-12.1.2 Where trunkways and vertical ducts of the ventilation system pass through watertight decks, they shall be watertight and equivalent in strength to adjacent hull structures within a single watertight compartment below the bulkhead deck.
+Where ventilation ducts are laid through more than one watertight bulkhead, the means of closure of such openings shall be operated by power and be capable of being closed from the main machinery control room situated above the bulkhead deck. - 12.1.2 Where trunkways and vertical ducts of the ventilation system pass through watertight decks, they shall be watertight and equivalent in strength to adjacent hull structures within a single watertight compartment below the bulkhead deck.

+In ro-ro passenger ships, where a ventilation trunk passing through a structure penetrates a watertight area of the bulkhead deck, the trunk shall be capable of withstanding the water pressure that may be present within the trunk, after having taken into account the maximum heel angle during flooding.
-12.1.3 Ventilation ducts shall be adequately protected against corrosion or constructed of corrosion-resistant materials.

-12.1.4 Ventilation ducts for removal of explosion and fire-dangerous vapours and gases shall be gastight and shall not communicate with the ducts of other spaces.

-12.1.5 Ventilation ducts laid to cargo spaces, machinery spaces and other spaces fitted with smothering facilities shall have closures complying with 3.1.2.3, Part VI "Fire Protection".

-12.1.6 In places of possible sweating the ventilation ducts shall be properly insulated.
-Drain plugs shall be provided for the portions of ducts where water is likely to accumulate.

-12.1.7 The inlets and outlets of the ventilation systems shall be provided with closing appliances fitted with drives for closing them from positions outside these spaces.
-The means of closing shall be easily accessible as well as prominently and permanently marked and shall indicate whether the shutoff is open or closed.
+- 12.1.3 Ventilation ducts shall be adequately protected against corrosion or constructed of corrosion-resistant materials. - 12.1.4 Ventilation ducts for removal of explosion and fire-dangerous vapours and gases shall be gastight and shall not communicate with the ducts of other spaces. - 12.1.5 Ventilation ducts laid to cargo spaces, machinery spaces and other spaces fitted with smothering facilities shall have closures complying with 3.1.2.3, Part VI "Fire Protection". - 12.1.6 In places of possible sweating the ventilation ducts shall be properly insulated.
+Drain plugs shall be provided for the portions of ducts where water is likely to accumulate. - 12.1.7 The inlets and outlets of the ventilation systems shall be provided with closing appliances fitted with drives for closing them from positions outside these spaces.
+The closures shall be watertight in a closed position and the means of closing shall be easily accessible as well as prominently and permanently marked and shall indicate whether the shutoff is open or closed.

-The ventilator heads of supply ducts and the air inlets of ventilation systems shall be so located that the risk of drawing in air contaminated by gas, oil vapours, etc., is minimized, and admission of sea water into the ventilation ducts is precluded.
+The ventilator heads of supply ducts and the air inlets of ventilation systems shall be so located that the risk of drawing in air contaminated by gas, oil vapours, etc., is minimized, and admission of sea water (including water splashing) into the ventilation ducts is precluded.